eteeselink/fakethat/README.markdown

   * Fully typechecked object mocking
   * Use assertions and matchers from your favourite unit testing framework inside the methods of your mock object
   * No reference manual; there are only two methods
+  * Sure to work on .NET 3.5 and higher.
+Maybe also 2.0, but I haven't figured that out yet.
   * Comfortably stays outside the "Mocks vs Stubs" discussion by using both terms in its two-word API, probably incorrectly.
-But hey, it makes sense to me!

 Rationale
 ---------